isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-march.md

 ### <a name="next-steps"></a>Volgende stappen

-Bekijk de resources over dit onderwerp en deel deze informatie met de juiste belanghebbenden in uw organisatie.
+Lees de bronnen over dit onderwerp en deel deze informatie met de juiste belanghebbenden in uw organisatie.

 ### <a name="questions"></a>Vragen?

-Als u meer vragen over deze aanbiedingen hebt, controleert u uw relevante Yammer community's.
+Raadpleeg uw relevante community's voor meer vragen over Yammer aanbiedingen.

 ________________
 ## <a name="changes-to-csp-customer-onboarding-requirements"></a><a name="16"></a>Wijzigingen in onboardingvereisten voor CSP-klanten